 MA Entrance Requirements

-Students should have a good undergraduate degree in an arts or humanities subject.
-Students with a strong degree in other undergraduate fields will also be considered, if the student can demonstrate their suitability to the study of history of design at application and interview.
-We encourage the diversity that different academic backgrounds can bring to the programme.
-Students with a background in art or design practice are also encouraged to apply.
+Students should have a good first degree in an arts and humanities or art, design, photography or performance practice background.
+Students from other backgrounds, for example in the social sciences or professions, are also encouraged to apply.
 We welcome applications from students of all ages, and view both prior academic and professional experience as valuable.

 Cross College Requirements

 For full details of cross-College entrance requirements and portfolio requirements (if applicable), see MA Entrance Requirements.

 The College offers an eight-week EAP Pre-Sessional Course runs from July to September every year for applicants who have not quite reached the required IELTS level before they start their Programme.
 Entry level for the eight-week Pre-sessional Course is IELTS (Academic) 6.0 overall with minimum 5.5–6.0 in the writing or 6.5 overall with 5.5 in the writing, or equivalent recognised by the College.

 Applicants to the RCA from England and the EU are likely to be eligible for the new Postgraduate Student Loan of up to £10,000 per course of study.